What did you eat for dinner last Thursday? Whose wedding did you last attend? When did you last cry your eyes out? What book did you read last?

-Anne’s kindred friends are individuals who walk with Anne in life, encouraging her to thrive and live abundantly.
-Like Anne’s kindred friends, we are your kindred friend, cheering you on towards the person you’re becoming, calling out the beauty and worth we see in you, and challenging you to become more of who you’re made to be.
+Like Anne’s kindred friends, we are your kindred friend, cheering you on towards the person you’re becoming, calling out the beauty and worth we see in you, challenging you to become more of who you’re made to be, and to cherish your story being written in the every day.
 Not just for your sake, but for the people around you too.

 in work, give it your all; in life, create for fullness, not busyness; embrace openness; commit to understand the whole story

 with people (stay connected to the Kindred people); within the K&Co. community; within products (don’t live alone); within work (create space to be with one another & check in with each other)